unicodeveloper/Csharp-jwt-authentication-sample/README.md

 This is a Csharp Web API that supports username and password authentication with JWTs and has APIs that return user information to the GUI client and vice-versa.

+Everything about the Csharp WEB API runs from the `Api` Directory.

+The Desktop C# app runs from the `WpfClient` Directory.

 ## Available APIs

 ### User APIs